Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Methodology

 \subsection{Mining Sequential Action Patterns}

 We analyze sequences of categorized actions in agent trajectories to identify recurrent decision-making patterns.
 Each trajectory is represented as a sequence of action labels, e.g., \textit{Explore} \(\rightarrow\) \textit{Locate} \(\rightarrow\) \textit{Generate Fix} \(\rightarrow\) \textit{Reproduce} \(\rightarrow\) \textit{Run Tests}.
 We study these sequences by mining for frequently occurring subsequences.
-First, we implement a lightweight Python script to extract fixed‑length $n$‑grams and compute their frequencies, choosing $n$ large enough to avoid trivial short sequences but small enough to retain sufficient diversity and easy-to-analyze patterns; from our experiments, $n \in \{4,5,6\}$ performs best, and for this study we set $n = 4$, which yields the richest set of recurring patterns.
-Next, for each agent we identify the top‑frequency 4‑grams and analyze how their relative frequencies differ between successful and failed tasks.
-Finally, we flag patterns overrepresented in failing trajectories as well as rare or unusual 4‑grams that may indicate nonstandard or suboptimal workflows.
+First, we implement a lightweight Python script to extract fixed-length $n$-grams and compute their frequencies, choosing $n$ large enough to avoid trivial short sequences, but small enough to retain sufficient diversity and easy-to-analyze patterns.
+From our experiments, $n \in \{4,5,6\}$ performs well, and for this study we set $n = 4$.
+Next, for each agent we identify the most frequent 4-grams and analyze how their relative frequencies differ between successful and failed tasks.
+Finally, we flag patterns overrepresented in failing trajectories, as well as rare or unusual 4-grams that may indicate nonstandard or suboptimal workflows.